aqibmohammed/JAVA_PROJECTS/README.md

 # Tic-Tac-Toe
-A simple java project created using Swing Library. where I used some Jlabels,textfield's,buttons.
+A simple java project created using Swing Library.<br>
+where I used some Jlabels,textfield's,buttons.